ApeWorX/ape/README.md

 ape plugins list -a
 ```

-**NOTE**: If a plugin does not originate from the
-[ApeWorX GitHub organization](https://github.com/ApeWorX?q=ape&type=all), you will get a warning about installing
+**NOTE**: If a plugin does not originate from the [ApeWorX GitHub organization](https://github.com/ApeWorX?q=ape&type=all), you will get a warning about installing 3rd-party plugins.
-3rd-class plugins.
-Any plugin that is not an official plugin has the chance of not being trustworthy.
-Thus, you should
+Install 3rd party plugins at your own risk.
-be mindful about which plugins you install.
-Additionally, plugins that come bundled with `ape` in the core installation
-cannot be removed and are considered part of the `ape` core software.
+Additionally, plugins that come bundled with `ape` in the core installation cannot be removed and are part of the `ape` core software.

 You can interact and compile contracts.
 Here is an example of a project with a contract you interact with: